raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ### what will we explore in this essay?

-In this essay we will explore a number of important results concerning regular expressions, and regular languages, and finite-state automata:
+In this essay we will explore a number of important results concerning regular expressions, regular languages, and finite-state automata:

   - For every finite-state recognizer with epsilon-transitions, there exists a finite-state recognizer without epsilon-transitions.
   - For every finite-state recognizer, there exists an equivalent deterministic finite-state recognizer.